ethanwhite/nescent-sabbatical-proposal/proposal.md

 but in very project specific ways.
 I will generalize our code to allow taxonomic, phylogenetic, trait, and ecological data to be combined into synthetic datasets for rapid analysis.
+Because the combinations of data for synthetic projects vary substantially, I will also expand our existing scripting system to allow users with limited computational backgrounds to quickly combine datasets in customized ways without programming.

 ### Goal 3: Provenance baked in
 One of the current challenges with synthetic data analysis is tracking the many complicated steps involved in assembling the data.